 How are brands using experiential marketing to drive sales?

-Is there a direct connection between this form of marketing and sales?
 It is a difficult question to answer since sales is an outcome of various factors such as product quality, customer’s need, pricing, availability and other product or brand-specific deliverables couples with customer experience.

 However, many companies, especially those which are into the travel industry, think there is indeed a connection between curating positive experiences about a brand and its sales.